RPerottoni/Health_Insurance_Cross_Sell/README.md

 # 2. Business Assumptions.

-- Every customer that shows an interest greater than 50% will be classified as interested on purchase vehicle insurance.
+- Every customer that shows a score greater than 50% will be classified as interested on purchase vehicle insurance.
--  that 70% of interested customer will convert.
 - This new product costs $2.000,00 for each new customer.
 - Costs are $100,00 to contact each person.
+- To predict the revenue, only customers wich score greater than 75% will be consider as buyer.

 # 3. Solution Strategy

-My strategy to solve this challenge was:
+The strategy to solve this business problem was:

 **Step 01.
 Data Description:**
  On this step, were checked many informations, as described bellow: